Is Domino's Halal?

 Two E-codes appear in Domino’s UK products that are worth being aware of:

 - E920 (L-cysteine) — a dough conditioner used in some pizza bases.
 L-cysteine can be derived from feathers (poultry), human hair, or synthetically.
-Its halal status depends on the source.
-At HMC-certified UK stores, suppliers are required to use permissible sources — but at non-certified stores, the source is unverified.
+Its halal status depends on the source — and Domino’s UK does not publicly disclose the source.

 - E471 (Mono and Diglycerides of Fatty Acids) — may appear in some dough or sauce formulations.
 Can be plant or animal-derived.
-At certified stores, sourcing is independently verified.
+Source not publicly disclosed by Domino’s UK.

 US: Not Halal-Certified